Evolution of the results of European groups

 Finally, municipal elections were held in the Netherlands.
 The turnout was historically low, at just over 50%, whereas figures in previous elections were usually around 55%.
 The large parties dominating the Dutch political scene (VVD, CDA, and the Socialist Party) have seen a considerable decline in their vote shares, with more local parties gaining ground.

-In contrast to this general trend, two elections showed a significant increase in turnout, in Slovenia and Castilla y León.
+In contrast to this overall trend, five elections showed a significant increase in turnout, in Slovenia (parliamentary and presidential), Castilla y León, Latvia, and Tyrol.

-Finally, in the regional elections in Castilla y León, voters turned out in large numbers.
+In the regional elections in Castilla y León, voters turned out in large numbers.
 Turnout on February 13, 2022, increased by more than 10 points compared to the 2019 election, partly to increased mobilization around the future of the region’s rural areas.
 In contrast, in Andalusia, turnout went up only slightly (+1.6 pp).

 BLUE constructed an indicator to measure the polarization of the vote between urban and rural areas.
 Given the aggregate vote shares u1, …, up of the parties in the urban electorate and the aggregate vote shares r1, …, rp of these same parties in the rural electorate (in percent), we consider